 Since no one can predict what the stock market will do and how people will react in the short term, it's wise to commit to your investment strategy during a market recession or even economic crisis so you can participate in the recovery.

 Before you start investing and trading during a downturn, you should consider using the educational resources we offer like CAPEX Academy or a demo trading account.
-CAPEX Academy has lots of courses for you to choose from, and they all tackle a different financial concept or process – like the basics of analyses – to help you to become a better trader or make more-informed investment decisions.
+CAPEX Academy has lots of free trading courses for you to choose from, and they all tackle a different financial concept or process – like the basics of analyses – to help you to become a better trader or make more informed investment decisions.

 Our demo account is a suitable place for you to learn more about leveraged trading, and you’ll be able to get an intimate understanding of how CFDs work – as well as what it’s like to trade with leverage – before risking real capital.
 For this reason, a demo account with us is a great tool for stock investors who are looking to make a transition to leveraged trading.